ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

 This tutorial teaches you to deploy your own ERC721 token on Avalanche Fuji C-chain testnet.

-The steps to deploy on the mainnet are identical and the differences are mentioned in the tutorial.
+The steps to deploy on the Mainnet are identical and the differences are mentioned in the tutorial.

 ## Contents